 It is easy to see how the Quaker philosophy paved the way for Foster to accept Catholic mysticism.
-It did this by its emphasis on an “inner light” and its tendency not to judge things in an exacting manner with the Bible.
+It did this by its emphasis on an “inner light” and its emphasis on seeking revelation directly from God and having direct experiences of God and its tendency not to judge things in an exacting manner by the Bible.

 Other Quakers have followed the same path, and some, like Mary Conrow Coelho, have followed it all the way to the New Age.
 Conrow believes in evolution, the oneness of the universe, and the unity of man with God, and she traces her New Age mysticism to deep third generation Quaker roots and its inner light teaching:

 “The adults in our Quaker community spoke often of the Inner Light, the seed of God, the indwelling Christ.
 [Thomas Kelly] said, ‘It is a Light within, a dynamic center, a creative Life that presses to birth within us’” (“Of Leadings and the Inner Light: Quakerism and the New Cosmology,” http://www.thegreatstory.org/QuakerMetarelig.html).

 (Richard Foster quotes Thomas Kelly favorably and frequently in his books, and the Renovaré Spiritual Formation Bible quotes Kelly as saying: “Deep within us all there is an amazing inner sanctuary of the soul, a holy place, a Divine Center.”)